Assignment 5- Final Project and Exhibition Plan

 I compiled a plan to record the exhibition although Wasps staff also record and photograph exhibitions to promote the event to wider audiences and to support artists.
 I realised a full plan to record the exhibition and to take photographs of the creative work in situ myself before it’s open to the public.
 My partner was also recruited to make recordings throughout the duration of the exhibition to fully evidence the exhibition itself and audience participation and engagement given his relevant experience.

-Do you need to consider video and photography as a means of tracking the testing visualising and planning you will carry out?
+Do you need to consider video and photography as a means of tracking, testing, visualising and planning what you will carry out?

 As always, I will continue to video and photograph my creative process, the planning of the exhibition and any other related experiencing at each stage of the developmental process to capture the overall sense of what is happening, when, where and how, to be able to evidence contemporaneously my project of work and exhibition process.

 What methods are you already employing to record the research you are doing?
 Are these the most effective ways to track and analyse the research?